How much does membership cost?

 How are permits distributed?

-Permits are available online via email, by post, or by collection in person from PD Malloch’s tackle shop in Perth.
-The Availability section of each beat page described the various options.
+Permits are available online (via the Supersaas online booking system, with permits issued by email), by ballot, or by post.
+The Availability section of each beat page describes the various options.

-Details of the dates and beats awarded will be sent by post or email back to the member along with the required permit for the day(s) awarded – this will have to be printed out and carried on your person when fishing, along with PDAA membership card and handbook.
+Details of the dates and beats awarded will be sent by post or email back to the member along with the required permit for the day(s) awarded – this can be printed out and carried on your person when fishing, or simply as an email permit on your phone, along with PDAA membership card.